-IT Specialist – Forensic Examiner (ITS-FE) – As an ITS-FE, you’ll be exposed to a new world of information technology, and have the chance to work on unique investigations with partners across the United States.
-ITS-FEs use their technical capabilities scientifically, by applying rigor and process to the evaluation, preservation, and collection of digital evidence.
-You’ll be part of your field office’s Computer Analysis Response Team, an elite group of technical experts, and have the opportunity to work not only on FBI investigations, but those of our partners as well.
+IT Specialist-Forensic Examiner (ITS-FE) – As an ITS-FE, you will be exposed to a new world of information technology and have the chance to work on unique investigations with partners across the United States.
+ITS-FEs use their technical capabilities scientifically by applying rigor and process to the evaluation, preservation and collection of digital evidence.
+You’ll be part of your Field Office’s Computer Analysis Response Team, an elite group of technical experts, and have an opportunity to work not only on FBI investigations, but those of our partners as well.

 Applicants must meet the FBI’s Employment Eligibility requirements.
-Applicants will also be required to provide their GPA, graduation timeframe, veteran status and any other information related to past work experiences in their application.
+Applicants will also be required to provide their GPA, anticipated graduation date, veteran status and any other information related to work experience in their application.

 Visiting Scientist Program

 The Visiting Scientist Program gives applicants the chance to work within the FBI Laboratory, one of the largest and most comprehensive crime labs in the world.
-Since 1982, the Laboratory’s Counterterrorism and Forensic Science Research Unit (CFSRU) has welcomed university faculty, postdoctoral fellows, recent graduates, and undergraduate and graduate applicants, and given them a unique work experience.
-Applicants work with state-of-the-art equipment to conduct laboratory and/or computer research and participate in forensic science research initiatives for one to five years.
+Since 1982, the Laboratory’s Research Unit has welcomed college students, postgraduates and faculty and given them a unique work experience.
+Program participants perform research in areas of interest unique to law enforcement and national security under the guidance of leading forensic scientists.
+To learn more, click here.

-Only individuals possessing strong academic credentials, outstanding character and a high degree of motivation will be selected for the Visiting Scientist Program.
-In order to be considered, applicants must meet all of the following qualifications at the time that they apply:
+Applicants must meet the following criteria at the time they apply: Only individuals possessing strong academic credentials, outstanding character and a high degree of motivation will be selected for the Visiting Scientist Program.

-- Students must be attending a college or university that is accredited by one of the regional or national institutional associations recognized by the United States Secretary of Education.
+- Must be attending a college or university that is accredited by one of the regional or national institutional associations recognized by the United States Secretary of Education.

-- Student applicants must have a minimum cumulative grade point average (GPA) of 2.5 or above on a 4.0 scale and be in good standing with their undergraduate or graduate degree program.
+- Must have a minimum cumulative grade point average (GPA) of 2.5 or above on a 4.0 scale and be in good standing with his or her undergraduate or graduate degree program.

 - Postgraduate applicants still pursuing their degree must be on track to complete their degree prior to the starting date; postgraduate applicants with degrees must have received their degree within five years of the desired starting date.